xleon/xleon.github.io/_posts/2017-07-11-uistackview-magic.md

 ## Accordion component POC

-In a real application I will probably use a `UITableView` to create an accordion component because it will handle items and scroll more efficiently using cell virtualization.
+In a real application I would probably use a `UITableView` to create an accordion component because it will handle items and scroll more efficiently using cell virtualization.
 However this can be done faster with a `UIStackView` and it works pretty decently for a few views:

 <div style="text-align:center">
     <img src="/images/screen-recordings/accordion.gif" alt="Add remove elements on UIStackViews">